 The Bradt Guide to Rwanda with Eastern Congo:

 Learn more about the diversity of Akagera National Park via the African Parks website.

 Stuart Forster, the author of this post, is an award-winning travel writer.
 His work has been published by National Geographic Traveller, Rough Guides and The Telegraph.
 He is available for commissions.
-He is shortlisted by the British Guild of Travel Writers’ 2020 Travel Blogger of the Year award.
+Stuart was named Travel Writer of the Decade at the 2020 Netherlands Press Awards.